 Podcasts

-Engage Talent graphic with a microphone for podcastYou Can’t Spell Inclusion Without a D is the Ontario Disability Employment Network’s new podcast.
-Each episode we bring you insightful conversations with guests that look at The Power of Inclusion, disability employment and the business benefits of diversity and inclusion, from all the angles.
+Engage Talent graphic with a microphone for podcastYou Can’t Spell Inclusion Without a D is the Ontario Disability Employment Network’s podcast, launched in 2020.

 Curious about how we came up with that name?
-The diversity and inclusion (D&I) business conversation still too often focuses on gender and ethnicity only.
+The diversity, equity and inclusion (DEI) business conversation still too often focuses on gender and ethnicity only.
 Disability is left out or is an afterthought.
 We believe that you can’t really have inclusion without including disability in the conversation.
 Hence, You Can’t Spell Inclusion Without a D.

 Production staff